cs3110/textbook/testing/exercises.md

 ##### Exercise: set glass box [&#10029;&#10029;&#10029;, optional]

-Achieve as close to 100% code coverage as you can for `ListSet`.
+Achieve as close to 100% code coverage with Bisect as you can for `ListSet`.

 &square;